 If it has been determined that along with suicidal ideations you are physically dependent on drugs or alcohol, the first step in your treatment will be our medical detoxification clinic.
 We understand the fears associated with rehab and detox and make certain to explain each procedure before it occurs so that there are no surprises for you.
 During detox, we’ll safely and effectively remove any drugs or alcohol from your system and begin the management of any medical conditions you are facing.
 When you are medically stabilized, you’ll then move onto the next phase in recovery.

 Medications may be used at the beginning of treatment during detox or as a means to manage symptoms, and are gradually tapered off as you become more and more capable of coping with overwhelming emotions.
 Other people will find they need longer-term medication management in order to manage co-occurring disorders.
 The usage of medication in your treatment plan will be based upon the recommendations of your treatment team.

 Individual therapy is an important component to treatment of suicidal thoughts as it allows you to finally be able to discuss your innermost thoughts and fears in a nonjudgmental environment.
 Spending one-on-one time with a therapist will allow you to talk about your feelings, work on problem-solving strategies, and learn relapse prevention techniques.

-Group therapy is a big part of the inpatient program at Cascade as we find that being able to connect with others experiencing similar challenges can allow individuals to feel less alone in their plight.
+Group therapy is a big part of the inpatient treatment at our hospital as we find that being able to connect with others experiencing similar challenges can allow individuals to feel less alone in their plight.
 We offer process-based groups that allow you the chance to process your emotions about suicide and co-occurring disorders in a group setting.
 We also proudly offer psychoeducational groups to present information related to your struggles in a setting involving your peers.